RyanHaskins/RyanHaskins-Website/README.md

 Main negatives: To me i liked the idea of the website being simple and clear but i think it may not have enough eye catching features that get people more intrigued in the site.
 This could have been done with more colour but i would need to test a few colours first to see what goes well with light blue.

 I could have also accomplished this with adding a few more icons.
-The only place i would have implemented this would have been on the index page next to each sub heading but I’m still happy how the page looks without the icons there.
+The only place i would have implemented this would have been on the index page next to each sub heading but Iâ€™m still happy how the page looks without the icons there.

 Another improvement i could have made is to use a different font or colour than the basic font.
 This would have been done by changing the font-family in the appropriate class.
-When i first seen the content i was happy with how it looked so I decided I didn’t needed to change it.
+When i first seen the content i was happy with how it looked so I decided I didnâ€™t needed to change it.

 Something i would like to of changed is the "Email me here." title to be slightly higher up in the box which would close the gap between itself and the border line.